ifefrost/project-wordle/README.md

 >
 > This workshop is split into 5 exercises, and each exercise has a solution video.
 If you spend more than 10 minutes stuck on an exercise, I encourage you to **watch the solution.** If things are still unclear after that, please ask questions in the Discord community!

-## Troubleshooting

-If you run into any weird errors when trying to run a development server, start by deleting the `.parcel-cache` directory.
-This directory holds temporary automatically-generated files, and sometimes things get out of sync, and they need to be deleted.

-If you're still experiencing issues after deleting `.parcel-cache`, you can share the error message and any additional details in Discord.

 ## Exercise 1: GuessInput

 First thing’s first: we need a way to submit guesses!